 - Classrooms provide interest areas in which the children can select where they work and play during an assigned free choice time.
-These areas include a block area, a dramatic play area, a sensory area, a book area, a writing area, and a manipulatives area, for example.
+These areas include a block area, a dramatic play area, a sensory area, a book area, a writing area, art area and a manipulatives area.

-- A broad spectrum of arts and craft materials are used for daily art projects to promote creative expression, fine motor coordination, and thematic exploration.
+- A variety of arts and craft materials are used for daily art projects which promote creative expression, fine motor coordination, and thematic exploration.

-- A predictable and structured daily plan is provided so children can gain a sense of comfort as well as be stewards of their own day.
+- A predictable and structured daily plan is provided for children to gain a sense of comfort as well as be stewards of their own day.

-- Teachers prepare both small group and large group activities to balance the day.
+- Teachers facilitate both small group and large group activities to balance the day.

 - Self help skills are introduced in the 2’s and reinforced throughout our program so children leaving for Kindergarten can feel comfortable in managing their needs in larger settings.